Toronto Community Housing: History

 A significant project is the revitalization of Regent Park.
 Demolition work began in February 2006 and was followed by the completion of the neighbourhood’s first building in 2008.
 The five-phase project was developed by two companies.
 The Daniels Corporation was responsible for completing Phases 1, 2 and 3, while the remaining Phases 4 and 5 are to be completed by Tridel.
 As of 2022, work continues on Phases 4 and 5.

 In 2019, TCHC launched its 10-year $2.6 billion capital repair plan to revitalize the majority of its buildings, most of which are over 50 years old.
 This plan was funded through the federal government’s National Housing Co-Investment fund, which contributed $1.3 billion in partnership with the City of Toronto.
 It was the largest federal housing investment with a municipal partner in Canadian history.

 Tenancy

 Rent

-TCHC tenants pay rent on the first day of every month.
-They can pay rent in four ways: